 In the Mexican tradition, families and other groups build beautiful ofrendas (altars), glowing with candlelight, that are covered with the food, drink, and other objects loved by the deceased while alive in order to lure them back for a visit.
 The ofrendas are elaborate works of art—beautiful, detailed and sometimes huge.

 Those interested may contact the Winchester Cultural Center at (702) 455-7340 General LID Event Information 2023 Ofrenda Contest Rules2023 Calavera Release Form2023 Food Vendor Application2023 Craft Vendor Application

-Clark County Parks and Recreation presents “Life in Death: Day of the Dead,” a two-day festival featuring displays, an art exhibit, performances, craft sales and food vendors at Winchester Cultural Center and Park, 3130 S. McLeod Drive.
+Clark County Parks and Recreation presents “Life in Death: Day of the Dead,” a two-day festival featuring displays, an art exhibit, performances, craft sales, and food vendors at Winchester Cultural Center and Park, 3130 S. McLeod Drive.
 The event will explore cultural traditions related to the Mexican holiday of El Dia de los Muertos, or Day of the Dead.
 Admission to the festival is free.

-    The Winchester Cultural Center Gallery will host an exhibition of various artists celebrating the art of Day of the Dead and will feature the beauty that comes from such a unique event.
+The Winchester Cultural Center Gallery will host an exhibition of various artists celebrating the art of the Day of the Dead and will feature the beauty that comes from such a unique event.

 Authentic Mexican crafts will be offered for sale and a variety of food vendors will be on-site, and free samples of special Day of the Dead bread made only once a year will be given out to festival attendees.
 Demonstrations of traditional embroidery, as well as children's activities and workshops on the Day of the Dead bread-making and sugar/clay skull decoration.